spring-cloud/spring-cloud-contract/stub-runner/stub-runner-junit/README.md

 }
 ```

-You can set the default value of the Maven repository by means of system property:
+You can set the default value of the Maven repository by means of a system property:

 ```
 -Dstubrunner.stubs.repository.root=http://your.maven.repo.com